 Everyone deserves the right to access a website or any other form of digital content.
 That is why online ADA accessibility benefits all.
 General website elements like menu search buttons, site headers, and other elements are there to improve the content structure and make it easy for users to navigate throughout the website.

 If optimized well, these elements can improve your on-page SEO.
 With video captions, people who can’t turn on the sound can access and understand all video content.
 Audio transcripts can help visually impaired users understand what the videos are about, or even skim or search the text.

 Placing large buttons as part of your website design can also help users be touch-compliant and make it easy for them to access information from different devices of all sizes.

 On a wide scale, the practice of optimizing your website for ADA accessibility is a practice that attracts new and existing customers.
 Research has proven that a website that includes accessible content has a wider audience reach compared to any inaccessible one.

 What If You Decide To Ignore The ADA Guidelines?

 If you wish to ignore the ADA site requirements and want to go online without meeting them, you are potentially missing out on the ability to connect with more users.
-You will also potentially risk having your site ranking high in the search results, and could face legal expenses and bad publicity.
+You will also potentially risk having your site rank high in the search results and could face legal expenses and bad publicity.

 The W3C has provided a list of accessibility-related financial benefits that you could lose.
-In 2021, websites that don’t meet ADA guidelines are missing out on brand enhancement, extended market reach, innovation and could increase their legal risk.
+In 2021, websites that don’t meet ADA guidelines are missing out on brand enhancement, extended market reach, and innovation which could increase their legal risk.